Tax Guide for Agricultural Industry (Español)

 - Feed bearing a manufacturer's label indicating that it is intended for food animals.

 Feed sold for a nonfood animal is generally taxable.
-There are two exceptions, if the feed is sold for the following purposes, you may accept a BOE 230-T, Exemption Certificate Animal Life, Feed, Drugs and Medicines:
+There are two exceptions, if the feed is sold for the following purposes, you may accept a CDTFA 230-T, Exemption Certificate Animal Life, Feed, Drugs and Medicines:

 - To feed animals that will be sold in the purchaser's business operations, i.e. kibble for puppies at a pet store.